-Purple cocktails seem to be very popular at bars and restaurants.
-And it’s easy to understand why!
+Purple cocktails seem to be very popular at bars and restaurants nowadays, and it’s easy to understand why!
 Purple cocktails are beautiful to look at, and if you’re lucky, they taste as good as they look.

-And purple drinks make the best Halloween cocktails!
-They’re also fun for Fall and are the best drinks to serve for a gathering of witches event.
+Plus purple drinks make the best Halloween cocktails!
+They’re also fun for Fall, and this one especially is one of the best drinks to serve for a gathering of witches event.

 The star of this cocktail is the Creme de Violette liqueur.
 A little goes a long way, and it blends perfectly with gin, grapefruit juice, and a splash of club soda.